 The Low-Down on Interior Design Professional Organizations like ASID, IIDA, IDS, NKBA, and IFDA

-There are several strong professional membership organizations for the interior design community.
-If you’re considering joining an organization that serves interior designers and supports the industry, it’s important to ensure that the organization is a good fit for you and your business so the membership dues are a worthwhile investment.
-Additionally, all the organizations I’m highlighting below are very welcoming, provide ample opportunities to expand your horizons, and help to form social connections with like-minded people – always a plus!
+If you’re considering joining a professional membership organization that serves interior designers and supports the industry, it’s important to ensure that the organization is a good fit for you and your business, so the membership dues are a worthwhile investment.
+Additionally, all the organizations I’m highlighting below are very welcoming, provide ample opportunities to expand your horizons, and help to form social connections with like-minded people—always a plus!

 American Society of Interior Designers (ASID)